CityIsBetter/NoteScape/README.md

 ## Contributions

 Contributions are welcomed!
 If you have ideas for improvements or have found bugs, feel free to open an issue or submit a pull request.
 Let's make NoteScape even better together!

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](https://github.com/CityIsBetter/NoteScape/blob/master/LICENSE) file for details.